 A lot of menus have fried foods such as hot chips or grains on the side of the main dish.
 Instead of having these foods ask for a side of steamed vegetables or a salad.
 This is one of the simplest and easiest tips that you can use just about anywhere.
 Making sure you eat lots of veggies is key!

 - Choose your appetisers wisely

 Keep the bread and chip baskets away!
 Many people make the mistake of filling up on appetiser foods prior to their main meal.
-Breads and chips with dips are not only high in calories, they are actually empty calories and refined carbohydrate.
-They offer no nutritional value and will be impediment to living a healthy life.
+Bread and chips with dips are not only high in calories, but they are also actually empty calories and refined carbohydrate.
+They offer no nutritional value and will be an impediment to living a healthy life.